MisterHims/react-tsx/README.md

 }
 ```

-Then add the Tailwind directives to our `index.css`:
+Then temporarily add the Tailwind directives to our `index.css`:

 ```css
 @tailwind base;
 @tailwind components;
 @tailwind utilities;
 ```

-> Note: It may be more relevant to use `App.css` instead.

 In order to check the proper functioning of our CSS preprocessor and Tailwind, we can add the following HTML code to our `App.tsx`: